 It’s hard to verify today, but possibly Dr. Sebi was aware of publications going back to 1985 or even earlier to 1971 describing Irish moss tank culture in Nova Scotia.
 The authors concluded at the time that this wasn’t profitable in Canada, but potentially could be in southern locales with more sunshine and warmer temperatures.

 Today, tank-based seaweed aquaculture remains largely experimental or confined to the early nursery stages prior to sea farming.
-Worldwide, almost all farmed seaweed is grown in the ocean, mostly in sheltered bays on lines or nets, but not in tanks or tide pools.
+Worldwide, almost all farmed seaweed is grown in the ocean, mostly in sheltered bays on lines or nets, and not in tanks or tide pools.
 It’s difficult for land-based tank farms to economically compete with sea-based farms that have vast acreages at their disposal and lower operational and energy costs.

 The only successful Chondrus tank farm we know of is operated by Acadian Seaplants in Canada.
 The company grows selected strains of Chondrus that they market as Hana-Tsunomata® to high end culinary industry specialists, and not as traditional Irish or sea moss products.
 Of the other sea moss varieties, Gracilaria may be the most likely candidate for successful tank culture because it’s the most widely farmed sea moss species in general.